rustack-cloud-platform/terraform-provider-rcp/docs/data-sources/kubernetess.md

 Returns a list of Rustack kubernetess.

-Get information about Vms in the Vdc for use in other resources.
+Get information about all kubernetes clasters in the Vdc for use in other resources.

 Note: You can use the [`rustack_vm`](Kubernetess) data source to obtain metadata about a single Kubernetess if you already know the `name` and `vdc_id` to retrieve.